 For those who love convivence shopping, they introduced “scan as you shop” check points.
 Customers shop and tag products.
 It saves time and labor cost as well.

-Now Tesco encourages its consumer to shop at tesco.com.
+Now Tesco encourages its consumers to shop at tesco.com.
 Tesco Van Drivers will not only use fuel-saving routes but also collect unwanted plastic bags from customers and recycle them.

 Taken from environmental factors affecting business.